 Fluctuations in the Company's expenditures reflect the seasonal variations of exploration and the ability of the Company to raise capital for its projects.
-In June/September of 2004 and 2005, the Company had significant diamond drilling programs on the Afton property which in turn, raises costs associated with promotion, travel and general expenses.
-The loss during the most recent period is considerably higher due to the size of the Afton exploration program and stock-based compensation expenses.
-The drill program in 2006 is expected to be considerably larger therefore expenses are expected to be larger.
+This year the Company will have a significant diamond drilling programs on the Afton property which in turn, raises costs associated with promotion, travel and general expenses.
+The loss during the most recent period is considerably higher due to the size of the stock based compensation expenses.